+I’ve had a few bottles of 2000 Starvedog Lane Shiraz - a big, chunky Adelaide Hills red - sitting up in my wardrobe for a few years.
+The cellaring notes on the website say 5-7 years… so I think it’s about time we drank some.
 I made Zac and Eleanor drink some as well - otherwise it would’ve only been a single-blind experiment.
 Our tasting notes are below.
 (Or read a more educated review at the link.
 And apparently it’s now $26 a bottle - or CAD30 from these guys.)